Evaluating PDPL Compliance in E-Commerce Websites: Insights and Lessons Learned from Human and LLM Analyses: Methods

 \subsection{Ethical Considerations}

 Our study does not involve interaction with human subjects.
 Therefore, we did not need Institutional Review Board (IRB) approval.
 We needed to visit websites and extract their privacy policy text for analysis.
 Our visits to the websites were nearly equivalent to those of an ordinary consumer using an ordinary web browser, and they did not exhaust the websites' resources.
 We saved the HTML privacy policy pages manually using legitimate means and extracted and processed the text offline.
-Downloading privacy policies and extracting their texts for analysis is a common practice in prior research~\cite{wilson16,habib19,srinath21,srinath24,sun25}.
+Downloading privacy policies and extracting their texts for analysis is a common practice in prior research~\cite{wilson16,habib19,srinath21,srinath24,sun25}, and the only known practical way to conduct this type of research.
 The privacy policy texts we used are publicly available informational documents that do not require authentication to access and contain no private data.
 We configured the GPT API not to use our data to train their models, to maintain the privacy of the data used with the API.
 We refrain from sharing the HTML or plain text of the privacy policies publicly to avoid infringing copyrights, if any.
 Since our study does not involve security vulnerabilities, disclosure to any party is not required.